 Our inspection team was led by a CQC Lead Inspector.
-The team included a GP specialist advisor and a practice manager specialist advisor.
+The team also included a GP specialist advisor.

-Background to Highview Medical Centre
+Background to Annandale Medical Centre

-Highview Medical Centre situated at the Elms, High Street, Potters Bar, Hertfordshire is a GP practice which provides primary medical care for approximately 9,200 patients living in Potters Bar and the surrounding areas.
+Annandale Medical Centre situated at the Elms, High Street, Potters Bar, Hertfordshire is a GP practice which provides primary medical care for approximately 7,800 patients living in Potters Bar and the surrounding areas of South Mimms, Brookmans Park, and Welham Green.

-Highview Medical Centre provides primary care services to local communities under a General Medical Services (GMS) Contract, which is a nationally agreed contract between general practices and NHS England.
+Annandale Medical Centre provides primary care services to local communities under a General Medical Services (GMS) contract, which is a nationally agreed contract between general practices and NHS England.
 The practice population is predominantly white British along with a small ethnic population of Asian Afro Caribbean and Eastern European origin.

-The practice has four GPs partners (two female and two male) and four salaried GPs (three female and one male).
-There is a nurse prescriber and two practice nurses.
-The nursing team is supported by a health care assistant.
+The practice has four GPs partners (two female and two male) and two salaried GPs (one female and one female).
+There are two practice nurses.
+The nursing team is supported by two health care assistants.
 There is a practice manager who is supported by a team of administrative and reception staff.
 The local NHS trust provides health visiting and community nursing services to patients at this practice.

-The practice provides training to doctors studying to become GPs (GP Registrars).
-At the time of the inspection there were two GP registrars at the practice.
+The practice provides training to doctors studying to become GPs (who are called GP Registrars).